 - Heat stroke is the most severe form of heat-related illness, and requires immediate medical attention.

-- Certain individuals, such as the elderly, infants and young children, the obese, and those with chronic medical conditions are at increased risk for developing heat-related illness.
+- Certain individuals, such as the elderly, infants and young children, the obese, outdoor workers, and those with chronic medical conditions are at increased risk for developing heat-related illness.

 - Signs and symptoms of heat-related illness vary based on the condition, but may include an elevated body temperature, headache, nausea, weakness, dizziness, fainting, muscle cramps, seizures, confusion, and coma.

 - Treatment for heat-related illness generally includes moving the individual out of the hot environment, implementing cooling measures as needed, rest, and rehydration.

 - Prevention of heat-related illness is best accomplished through proper planning and preparation, such as increasing fluid intake, wearing appropriate clothing and sunscreen, remaining in a cool environment, acclimating yourself to the hot environment, and using common sense.

 A heat-related illness is a medical condition that may occur as a result of heat exposure.
 Even short periods of high temperatures can cause serious health problems.
 Heat-related illness encompasses a spectrum of conditions that range from minor illnesses to life-threatening medical emergencies.
 There are several heat-related illnesses, including heat stroke, heat exhaustion, heat cramps, heat syncope (fainting), and heat rash.